piyawutpattamanon/hotel-dynamic-pricing-rl-ppo/README.md

 # Hotel Dynamic Pricing Game with PPO Agent

 This repository contains the implementation of a custom reinforcement learning environment and a PPO (Proximal Policy Optimization) agent to solve the environment.
-The environment is modeled as a hotel pricing game, where the agent needs to set prices for hotel rooms to maximize revenue over a series of interactions with customers.
+The environment is modeled as a hotel pricing game, where the agent needs to set prices for different hotel rooms to maximize total hotel revenue over a series of interactions with customers.

 ## Result
-From the plot, it can be observed that the PPO agent's performance improves over time, as indicated by the increasing trend in the moving average of rewards.
+The PPO agent's performance improves over time, as indicated by the increasing trend in the moving average of rewards.
 This suggests that the agent effectively learns to set optimal prices for the hotel rooms, balancing the trade-off between room occupancy and revenue maximization.
 ![Total Revenue over Time](game5_reward.png)